MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-rm-web-app-deployment-v4.md

 **`DockerNamespace`** - **Registry or Namespace**<br>
 `string`.
 Required when `WebAppKind = webAppContainer || WebAppkind = functionAppContainer`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
 A globally unique top-level domain name for your specific registry or namespace.
-Note: the fully-qualified image name will be of the format: `{registry or namespace}/{repository}:{tag}`.
+Note: the fully qualified image name will be of the format: `{registry or namespace}/{repository}:{tag}`.
 For example, `myregistry.azurecr.io/nginx:latest`.
 <!-- :::editable-content-end::: -->
 <br>